meadowdata/meadowrun/docs/tutorial/install.md

 ```

 Skipping this step won't prevent you from using meadowrun, but it does mean that once
-you start using meadowrun your EC2 instances/VMs will run forever.
+you start using meadowrun your EC2 instances/VMs will run forever, or until you
+run `meadowrun-manage-[ec2|azure-vm] clean` manually.

 If you decide to stop using meadowrun, you can remove all meadowrun-related resources
 easily: